GrowInCommunity/Growincomm-website-competetion/README.md

 ## Contact

-If you have any questions, please contact us at [Discord Channel/Email Address].
+If you have any questions or want to communicate regarding the same, please contact us at [Discord Channel/Email Address](https://discord.gg/DrkxHqTTaN).

 ## Sponsors
 1. GrowInCommunity
-2. Guru Raghupathy